 At this age, they will not be able to sit up without your help.
 So for baby activities with your 3 to 4 month old, use baby gear or your own body to place them in a seated position.

-Try the following positions for sitting them up:
+Try the following positions for sitting them up during play with a 3 month old baby:

 - Sitting them propped up against a Boppy or corner couch cushion (above)